Qumulo/getting-started-guide/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-post-deployment-actions.md

 #### Step 1: Remove the Node from the Cluster's Quorum
 You must perform this step while the cluster is running.

-{% include important.html content="After you remove nodes from your cluster, you must clean up these nodes' cloud infrastructure by using CloudFormation or Terraform." %}
+{% include important.html content="To avoid incurring additional costs, we recommend tidying up the resources that supported the removed infrastructure." %}

 1. Copy the `remove-nodes.sh` script from the {% if page.deployment == "tf" %}`aws-terraform-cnq-<x.y>/utilities`{% elsif page.deployment == "cfn" %}`aws-cloudformation-cnq-<x.y>/utilities`{% endif %} directory to a machine running in your VPC that has the AWS CLI tools installed (for example, an AWS Linux 2 AMI).